 Direct Loan "Exit" Counseling *Required

 Direct Loan "Exit" Counseling is REQUIRED for Direct Loan borrowers (Subsidized and/or Unsubsidized) who are graduating or dropping below half-time enrollment.
 This counseling session, which is on the U.S. Department of Education's Direct Loan Servicing site (helps borrowers understand their rights and responsibilities in repayment.
-You must use your Department of Education PIN to access this counseling session.
+You must use your Department of Education FSA ID to access this counseling session.

 Click here to view the "Exit Counseling Guide for Direct Loan Borrowers"